Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

-A red blood cell or erythrocyte is pale red in colour.
+A red blood cell or erythrocyte is pale red in color.
 It looks likes a doughnut with a hole that hasn't been completely punched through its centre.

 Production of Red Blood Cells

 Bone marrow is found inside bones.
 It exists in two varieties—red and yellow.
 Erythrocytes are made in the red bone marrow.
 They're produced from stem cells in a multistep process.
 Stem cells are unspecialized but have the ability to make specialized cells.
 Yellow bone marrow contains many fat cells and is unable to make erythrocytes.

 Red marrow is found inside every bone of a baby at birth.
 As we age, some of this marrow is converted into the yellow type.
 In adults, red marrow is found in the breastbone (sternum), the ribs, the shoulder blades, the vertebrae, the skull, and the pelvis.
 It's also found at the ends of the long bones in the arms and legs.
 The shafts of the long bones contain yellow bone marrow.
 In cases of extreme blood loss, yellow marrow may be converted into the red kind so that more erythrocytes can be made.